 5th – 6th grade teacher Clearmont Elementary School

 General Support Materials

 The Museum partners with local and regional educators to facilitate meaningful school visits to experience and learn about the multi-faceted and diverse collections of The Brinton Museum.

-Below please find a few sample lesson plans designed by the Museum’s Education Department.
-All lesson plans are aligned with Wyoming State Department of Education Standards and Benchmarks.
+Below please find three sample lesson plans designed by the Museum’s Education Department, aligned with Wyoming State Department of Education Standards and Benchmarks.

-For questions and more information please contact Barbara McNab, Curator of Exhibitions and Museum Education.
+For questions, more information, or lesson plans, please contact Barbara McNab, Curator of Exhibitions & Museum Education.

 4th grade social studies, Big Horn Elementary School

 “Thank you for the wonderful and informational tour of The Brinton Museum.
 I have learned so much about art and especially Native Americans, such as the Cheyennes, the Crows and the Nez Perce.

 Clearmont Elementary School